Newburn: History

 In 1855, William Whellan's History, Topography, and Directory of Northumberland described the banks of the Tyne at this point having extensive iron works, coal staithes, brickyards, chemical works and other manufactories.

 In 1822 John Spencer established Newburn Steelworks in a small mill for grinding files, on the Dewley Burn in the north of Newburn.
 Over the course of next hundred or so years his mill grew to take over much of Newburn as the demand for steel boomed with the growth of railways and other industries.
 By the late 19th century, the works had spread to the east of the area along the banks of the Tyne to such an extent Newburn Hall was "embedded" in them.
 In 1916 the mill had a weekly output of 1,500 tons.
 Steel plates for the liner RMS Mauretania were made by Spencers.
 However the industry was hit hard by the depression after the First World War and the steel works closed between 1924 and 1926, despite a large effort to raise £75,000 needed to save the works.
 The works' large number of 130 ft high chimneys were demolished in 1933.
 A number of buildings connected with the works still stand today, although with new uses, including two large sheds which are now owned by H. Pringle, used as a large indoor scrapyard, and offices which are now used by the Multi-Lab company.

 In the 1850s, the Newburn Brickworks was built as part of the North Wallbottle and Blucher Colliery Company.
 The works were situated near Spencer's early mill in the north of Newburn.
 It was connected to the colliery at Blucher by a small railway, which continued onto the staithes at Lemington.
 Newburn bricks were mainly used for industrial buildings such as sewers, tunnels and arches.
 The works closed in 1965 and demolished in 1979 to make way for a council-run recycling centre.
 Its sister plant, Throckley Brick Works, still operates.

 In the early twentieth century, around 4,000 people lived in the area.
-A working men's club was built, comprising a library, reading rooms and lecture rooms for community meetings.
+A working men's club was built, with a library, reading rooms and lecture rooms for community meetings.
 By 1925 the building was used as a dole office, and in 1990 adapted for use as a residential care home.

 In 1922, Newburn U.D.C.
 High Street Fire Station was built.
 The building still stands today, but the Tyne and Wear Fire and Rescue Service moved to West Denton in December 1980.